Spring Garden Revival

 Contact Marblehead's Department of Public Works for Public Tree Permits & Pruning Debris Disposal

-Pruning or removing any tree within Marblehead’s public ways requires advance approval from the Marblehead Department of Public Works.
-Notice must be provided 7-14 days before work begins, and significant projects may require a public hearing.
-Emergency authorizations are available for hazardous situations.
-Permits are mandatory for all public trees and for private trees exceeding 6-8 inches DBH; heritage tree designations and replacement requirements may apply.
-Parkway and right-of-way trees, as well as those in Historic Districts, are subject to additional review—coordinate with the Marblehead Tree Warden & Urban Forestry and municipal planning.
-For debris, yard waste is accepted April–November in biodegradable paper bags only (no plastic, per MassDEP), and brush bundles must not exceed 4-foot lengths.
-The Transfer Station requires permits and fees; municipal chipping and mulching services may be available.
+Pruning or removing any tree within Marblehead’s public ways requires advance approval from the Department of Public Works (DPW).
+Notice of 7-14 days is typically required, and significant work may trigger a public hearing, especially for heritage or parkway trees.
+Emergency authorizations are available for hazardous conditions.
+Permit thresholds often apply to trees 6-8 inches DBH on private property and all public trees, with special protections for heritage trees and those in Historic Districts.
+Replacement planting and enforcement measures are outlined in local ordinances.
+For debris, yard waste is accepted April–November in biodegradable paper bags only—plastic is prohibited per MassDEP.
+Brush bundles must not exceed 4-foot lengths.
+The Transfer Station requires permits and fees for larger loads, and residents should coordinate with municipal chipping or mulching programs.

 Marblehead Department of Public Works